-3.17.4.
+- 3.17.4.
 DBL was the original bidder for the Project SPVs, and was also responsible as the EPC contractor for the construction and development of each of the Projects.
-Pursuant to a term sheet dated 24th

-- August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs. - 3.17.5.
-The O&M Contract for this project is signed between SPV and its immediate holding company and subsequently immediate holding company has entered into sub contract agreement with DBL whereby DBL will be responsible for discharging all the O&M functions required to be discharged under the Concession Agreement. - 3.17.6.
-Due to the current scenario of restrictions imposed by the government on account of COVID-19 pandemic, it was not possible to conduct physical site visit for the SPVs.
-My team had conducted virtual visit to the extent appropriate during the course of this engagement.
-Refer below for the pictures of the SPV.
+Pursuant to a term sheet dated 24th August 2017, master agreement dated 18th December 2017 and share acquisition agreements dated 26th March 2018, the Shrem group has acquired shareholding in the Project SPVs. - 3.17.5.
+The O&M Contract for this project is signed between SPV, Project Manager and Dilip Buildcon Limited whereby DBL will be responsible for discharging all the O&M functions (routine operation and maintenance as well as major maintenance and repairs) required to be discharged under the Concession Agreement. - 3.17.6.
+For DSBTL, physical site visit was carried out by my team on 10th April 2022.
+Refer below for pictures of the road stretch of the Project: